Skip to content

 Visual Date Indicators

-The task lists provides subtle visual cues to help you quickly identify task urgency based on scheduled and deadline dates.
+The task lists provide subtle visual cues to help you quickly identify task urgency based on scheduled and deadline dates.
 When a task has either a scheduled or deadline date, you'll see a gentle background color that indicates its time sensitivity without being distracting.

 Tasks with dates that have passed appear with a soft red background, making it easy to spot what needs immediate attention.
 Tasks due today show a warm orange background, helping you focus on today's priorities.
 For tasks coming up within the next week, you'll see a soft green background that signals they're on your radar.
 Tasks with dates further out in the future maintain their default appearance, keeping your view clean and uncluttered.